futurice/pepperoni-crna/README.md

 1. `yarn global add create-react-native-app`
 2. `create-react-native-app AwesomeProject`
 3. TODO!
-Right now you'll have to manually overwrite files in `AwesomeProject` with files from this repo.
+Right now you'll have to manually merge a few files in `AwesomeProject` with files from the root of this repo (namely, `app.json`, ignore `package.json` for now).
 4. TODO!
-In your project, run: `yarn add react-navigation react-redux redux redux-persist styled-components`
+To install required dependencies, in your project run: `yarn add react-navigation react-redux redux redux-persist styled-components`

 ### Setting up existing Pepperoni project